uzbl/uzbl/UPGRADING.md

 ## COMMAND LINE

-For `uzbl-core`, a URI must now use the `--uri` flag; the first non-flag argument is no longer interpreted as a URI (this is to avoid confusion of what should be loaded with `uzbl-core --uri page1 page2`).
+For `uzbl-core`, a URI must now be the first non-flag argument; the `--uri` flag is no longer interpreted as a URI (this is to avoid confusion of what should be loaded with `uzbl-core --uri page1 page2`).

 The `--embed` flag is now removed and the `--socket` flag has been renamed to